yuvaldori/gigaspaces-wiki-jekyll/xap101adm/quiesce-overview.markdown

 # Introduction

 The purpose of this feature is to add support for "Quiesce state" (a.k.a maintenance mode) for a processing unit.<br> If a space is **Quiesced**, it rejects all data-related operations with an exception, allowing the user to perform maintenance operations. <br>
-Regardless to the space, XAP [Polling Container]({%currentjavaurl%}/polling-container.html) and [Notify Container]({%currentjavaurl%}/notify-container.html) are also aware of quiesce state and will handle quiesce state changed events by implementing [`QuiesceStateChangedListener`](./quiesce-pu-api.html#quiesce-state-changed-listener). <br>
+Regardless to the space, XAP [Polling Container]({%currentjavaurl%}/polling-container.html) and [Notify Container]({%currentjavaurl%}/notify-container.html) are also aware of quiesce state and will handle quiesce state changed events by implementing [QuiesceStateChangedListener](./quiesce-pu-api.html#quiesce-state-changed-listener). <br>
-As well as XAP event containers mentioned above, a user defined bean can also handle quiesce state changed events by implementing [`QuiesceStateChangedListener`](./quiesce-pu-api.html#quiesce-state-changed-listener). <br>
+As well as XAP event containers mentioned above, a user defined bean can also handle quiesce state changed events by implementing [QuiesceStateChangedListener](./quiesce-pu-api.html#quiesce-state-changed-listener). <br>
-Quiesce is mostly triggered using ProcessingUnit API and propogated to all space instances and quiesce state changed listeners in the processing unit. <br>
+Quiesce is mostly triggered using ProcessingUnit API and propagated to all space instances and quiesce state changed listeners in the processing unit. <br>

 {%refer %}
 Quiesce mode can be also triggered using CLI (see [Quiesce CLI](./administration-tools.html))